 I mocked up screens for the quiz game, and tested them on my group mates and other classmates.
 Using their feedback, I improved and refined my designs.

-html templates, and can dynamically change the UI on the fly.
-I wrote all of the app's front-end styling and logic, as well as some server-side logic using
+html templates to dynamically change the UI for separate clients on the fly.
+I wrote all of the app's front-end styling and logic, as well as the gameplay related server-side logic.

 Check out the front-end, back-end, and controller code on GitHub.